 The story...

-I've an opportunity to spend some time with people within an independent care facility - the workers, the residents, and visitors too.
-I've that right because a person that I love resides there.
-Almost everything about that atmosphere is welcoming and my initial interactions have been good; yet, I'm not sure if they'd truly want me to intervene within their lives - to love and be loved.
+For about a year, I invested time with people living in an independent care facility - the workers, the residents, and visitors too - a person that I loved resided there.
+Almost everything about that atmosphere is welcoming and my initial interactions were good; yet, I'm not sure if they'd truly want me to intervene within their lives - to love and be loved.

-My iPhone calendar records my plan for leaving my home at 10:45 AM today so that I can spend about 1.5 hours there.
-It's just a plan so I'm not sure that I'll follow through with it.
-I expect that the force(s) that are inhibiting, or resisting, this seemingly "good" activity are fears that I may not even be conscious of.
+One day, I planned to leave my home at 10:45 AM to spend about 1.5 hours there.
+It was just a plan so I wasn't sure that I'd follow through with it.
+I expected that the force(s) that seemingly inhibited, or resisted, this seemingly "good" activity are fears that I'm unconscious of.
 Here's a list of those fears that I was able to discern.
-They're ranked according to my perceived likelihood that they'll deter my visiting.
+They're ranked according to my perceived likelihood that they'd deter my visit.
 It's strange that these fears may hold me back from working out a doable, loving, activity that certainly fits within my "constitution."

 - Time invested that I could or should've spent elsewhere

-- Periods of time when I don't know what to do - just sitting there
+- Periods of time when I don't know what to do - abiding

 - Frequent thoughts of wanting to escape - get out of there